huidongzhang/sql/BasicSQL/Readme.md

 MaritalStatus ENUM('Married', 'Divorced', 'Single'), NetWorthInMillions DECIMAL);

-SHOW TABLES;/*show all the tables in the database*/
+SHOW TABLES;/*show names of all the tables in the database*/

 DESC Actors; /*display all the columns of the table and related metadata(data type and nullability)*/
 ```